 Books and Chapters in Books

-Martlew, Jeffrey.
-"The Honorable Jeffrey Martlew: Chief Judge, Clinton County Circuit Court (retired)—The Sound Workings of a Reformer’s Heart."
-In Judging in West Michigan—Celebrating the Community Impact of Effective Judges and Courts, edited by Nelson P. Miller, Kara Zech Thelen, Christopher G. Hastings & Devin Schindler, 119-138.
-Lake Mary, F.L.: Vandeplas Publishing (2011).
+Jeffrey Martlew, “The Honorable Jeffery Martlew: Chief Judge, Clinton County Circuit Court (Retired) – The Sound Workings of a Reformer’s Heart” in Judging in West Michigan – Celebrating the Community Impact of Effective Judges and Courts, edited by Nelson P. Miller, Kara Zech Thelen, Christopher G. Hastings & Devin Schindler, 119-38 (Vanderplas 2011).